How to Make Brown Butter

 Tips for Success

 - Stay Attentive: Brown butter requires constant attention.
 Don’t walk away from the stove!
+It takes less than 10 minutes, so just be prepared to stand over it the entire time.

 - Experiment with Flavors: Try adding garlic, sage, or rosemary for an extra depth of flavor.
 Especially for savory recipes, herbs are a great addition.